VA Loan Process And Eligibility Requirements On VA Mortgages

 - The Certificate of Eligibility is proof that the borrower is a veteran

 - The COE determines the eligibility and depends on the category of the Veteran’s service

-- In order to get a COE, veteran needs an honorable discharge from the United States Armed Services
+- In order to get a COE, the veteran needs an honorable discharge from the United States Armed Services

 How Can I Get My Certificate Of Eligibility?

-Mortgage loan originator will often assist with getting Certificate of Eligibility for borrowers during VA Loan Process.
+The mortgage loan originator will often assist with getting Certificate of Eligibility for borrowers during VA Loan Process.